 Love thinks no evil.
 The Greek word here is logizomai and means to take an inventory.
 It means to make a list in your mind of what someone does to harm or bother you or to remember when someone does you wrong.
 God’s Love in us keeps no record of wrongs.
 I think that the Amplified Bible of 1 Corinthians 13:5 sums up this characteristic of love best: Takes no account of the evil done to it: pays no attention to a suffered wrong.

 This characteristic is perhaps one of the best gauges of whether or not we’re walking in love.
-We have left the love realm when we start holding others’ offences against them and start making lists in our minds of their offences against us.
+We have left the love realm when we start holding others’ offenses against them and start making lists in our minds of their offenses against us.

 Many years ago while attending Bible school; I worked for a large grocery chain that was unionized.
 The winter of my first year there, a section of the labor force in the grocery chain decided to go on a strike to protest their benefits package.
 I was in charge of the night crew at the store, and decided to cross the picket line and go to work in spite of the opposition of union employees.
 One of the men who worked in the area that called the strike was holding up a sign in the picket line and challenged me as I went to work, calling me all sorts of names.
 I just smiled at him each day as I crossed the line and went to work.